-I also just finished editing a book (my first!) for my friend Derek.
+A few months ago I finished editing a book for my dear friend, Derek Sivers.
 It's called "Your Music and People," and it's marketing book for musicians who hate marketing.
 I was (and still sometimes am) one of those people–so working on this project was a treat.
 Now that the manuscript is done, I'll be helping him get the book out into the world.

-This "now" page was inspired by my dear friend and sometimes-boss, Derek Sivers.
+This "now" page was inspired by my sometimes-boss.

 This page was last updated June 7, 2018.